-“[A] tool-assisted pinball / clicker / programming game hybrid. […] Wash windows and mow lawns to afford Pinball tournaments.
-Write AIs for Pinball tournaments to earn more money.
-Buy faster CPUs and more ROM with your money.
+“[A] tool-assisted pinball[,] […] clicker [and] […] programming game hybrid. […] Wash windows and mow lawns to afford [to attend] Pinball tournaments.
+Write [artificial intelligences] for Pinball tournaments to earn more money.
+Buy faster [central processing units] and more [read-only memory] with your money.
 Code golf your way to the fastest possible solution to earn the most money!”

-I see a huge potential in this game, even though the UI isn’t totally intuitive to use right now.
-I spent several hours with “TASball”, because I always wanted to get an even more efficient algorithm to reach all ‘special objects’ of a course.
-It’s also interesting that the game gives its players the freedom to alter an algorithm step by step even when the ball is already flying around (that could be described as the TAS / Tool-Assisted Speedrun part of the game) or to create it completely before, just to see how it will go. >>PLAY
+I see a huge potential in this game, even though the user interface is not easy to use right now.
+Many hours have I programmed pinball machine algorithms inside of “TASball”, because I always wanted to get an even more efficient algorithm to reach all special objects of a course.
+What is also interesting is the fact that the game gives its players the freedom to either alter an algorithm step by step, even when the ball is already flying around – which could be described as the tool-assisted speedrun part of the game -, or to create it completely before, just to see how it will go. >>PLAY